ucan-wg/ucan-ipld/README.md

 # 3 JWT Canonicalization

 Per the core UCAN spec, all implementations MUST support JWT encoding.
 This provides a common representation that all implementations can understand.
-JWT canonicalization allows for an IPLD UCAN to be expressed as a JWT, retain the JWT signature scheme, and so on for compatibilty, while retaining the ability to translate into other formats for storage or transmission among IPLD-enabled peers.
+JWT canonicalization allows for an IPLD UCAN to be expressed as a JWT, retain the JWT signature scheme, and so on for compatibility, while retaining the ability to translate into other formats for storage or transmission among IPLD-enabled peers.

 To canonicalize an IPLD UCAN to JWT, the JSON segments MUST be encoded per the [JSON Canonicalization Scheme (JCS)](https://www.rfc-editor.org/rfc/rfc8785), encoded as unpadded [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5), and joined with `.`s.

 ## 3.1 Encoding Header

 When serialized to JWT, an encoding header MUST be included in the format: `"enc":"JCS"`.
-This signals that the UCAN was intended to be encoding agnostic, and that a JWT may be reencoded.
 Note that while it is possible to produce an otherwise spec conformant UCAN, this MUST be treated as raw bytes, not IPLD.

 ### 3.1.1 Example